emissary-ingress/emissary/reference/filter-reference.md

       sending it to other filters or the upstream service (normally *allowing* the request to be forwarded to the upstream service with modifications).
- * If a filter has a `ifRequestHeader` setting, the filter is skipped unless the request (including any modifications made by earlier filters) matches the described header; the request must have the HTTP header field `name` (case-insensitive) set to `value`
+ * If a filter has an `ifRequestHeader` setting, the filter is skipped unless the request (including any modifications made by earlier filters) matches the described header; the request must have the HTTP header field `name` (case-insensitive) set to `value`